All About Colorado Sports Betting Handle And Revenue

 Change

-The mid-fall month of October delivered a mixed bag of results for Colorado sportsbooks, with a 6.8% month-over-month increase in wagering handle offset by a 39.6% slump in net sports betting proceeds during the 10th month of the calendar year.
+The final month of 2024 delivered slightly dreary results for Colorado sports betting operators and the Centennial State’s bottom line, with a 0.07% increase in total handle offset by a 64.2% slide in net sports betting proceeds in December according to the Colorado Department of Revenue

 Colorado Mobile Sports Betting History